Double Net Lease – Definition, How It Works and Comparisons

 This innovative solution gives landlords more stability in their cash flow, while providing tenants better control over their budget.

-In this blog post, we’ll take a deep dive into what double net leases are and how they can be beneficial both to landlords renting out properties, as well as tenants who need short-term or long-term facilities.
+In this blog post, we’ll explore what is a double net lease and how they can be beneficial both to landlords renting out properties, as well as tenants who need short-term or long-term facilities.

 While triple net leases are usually granted as low-risk for landlords, essentially restricted by the credit of the tenant, there are other leasing options with fluctuating degrees of risks that may be equally or even more suitable for landlords and their tenants.